eq-lab/warden-yield-docs/docs/manage-your-stake.md

 3. You'll see the details of your stake.
 To stake more, click **Stake More**.

 4. Approve the transaction in your wallet.
-Wait until it's confirmed a nd click **Done**.
+Wait until it's confirmed and click **Done**.

 :::note
 When staking more, you can't change the **Warden address** for receiving rewards.
 However, you can specify another Warden address when staking another asset.